syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Getting-Started.md

 ## Create a simple application with Spreadsheet

-Spreadsheet control can be added into the application either via designer or via coding.
+WinForms Spreadsheet control can be added into the application either via designer or via coding.

 ### Adding a control via designer